dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     enum cases, either explicitly or via a default.
   - If `T` is `Q?` where `Q` is an enum type, it is a warning if the switch does not handle all enum cases and `null`, either explicitly or via a default.
-  - It is a warning if a switch over a nullable type does not handle `null` either explicitly or via a default.

 It is an error if a class has a setter and a getter with the same basename where the return type of the getter is not a subtype of the argument type of the